Noumansharif27/mern-stack-project/README.md

 ## Overview

 This project is a full-stack web application built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.
-The application aims to provide a robust and scalable solution for [describe the purpose of your project].
+The application aims to provide a robust and scalable solution for managing courses, reviews, tutors, and users.
+Users can create accounts, purchase courses, leave reviews, and interact with tutors.

 ## Key Features